tgjohnst/solarsteinn/README.md

 - Easy to attach/detach
 - Easy to snapshot for backups
 - Tied to AWS, harder to migrate to a new server
+- Base AMI will have to be routinely updated with dependencies (necessitating packer and $$ for AMI storage)

 #### Static root volume

 - Easiest to set up
 - Snapshottable
-- Harder to migrate/backup in case of e.g. changing to new spot
+- Harder to migrate, necessitating new setups

 ### Control scheme